“God creates the contents, we only supply the container. Bathhouse Swimwear” – Bernard Moore

 In 2008, Bernard Moore incorporated Bathhouse Swimwear, LLC.
 “I feel uniquely positioned for success as a swimwear designer” Bernard explains, “I have learned to incorporate my varied business experience with my passion as a creative person”.

-Recently elected Central New Jersey Chapter President of the National Association of Fashion & Accessory Designers (NAFAD), Bernard Moore is poised to make indelible mark on the business of swimwear.
+Recently elected Central New Jersey Chapter President of the National Association of Fashion & Accessory Designers (NAFAD), Bernard Moore is poised to make an incredible mark on the business of swimwear.

 Lateek: What city were you born and raised?